hejops/ffta-tas/progress.md

 - use B during cursor movement
 - use only 5 units (scrap Human2)
 - **get a MNK instead of WAR**
-- Magic Ring/Air Render for Desert Peril?
+- Wizard Hat/Air Render for Desert Peril?
 - Air Render for Famfrit?
 - get Montblanc JP faster?
 - ~~**Telaq** (redo from place Eluut)~~